 Matt learned to fly hang gliders in Australia and worked with a tandem hang gliding school in Byron Bay.
 He achieved the top Aussie rating of "Hang 5" - equivalent to the UK rating of "Advanced Pilot".
 On his return Matt joined South Downs Hang Gliding at the start of 2009 to qualify as a BHPA Instructor.
 He now holds a Senior Instructor rating.
 He is keen to promote tandem flights and dual flight training within the school.
 His enthusiasm for the sport and flying skills have been greatly appreciated by all our students.

 Rod first flew hang gliders in 1976.
 He then learned to fly conventional power aircraft and made flying his career.
 He became a bush pilot in Africa where he flew for over four years.
 Then returned to the UK to fly twin turbo prop aircraft for various Eurpean airlines.
 He has logged over 5000 hours of flying!
 In 2005 Rod returned to his first love, hang gliding, taking a refresher course with us at SDHG.
 He's a member of the Southern Hang Gliding Club.
 He joined our aerotow group and is now one of our valued tug pilots.
-In 2014 he registered as a BHPA "trainee" instructor for hang gliding.
-Now he is out teaching with us on most training days.

 South Downs Hang Gliding